piou13/logicapps-alerts/README.md

 **logicapp-2**

 In this one, we generate an error by passing a wrong data type to the Select action (Boolean instead of Array).
-This way, we can easy test error and activity handling from this one.
+This way, we can easily generate and test an error from this one.

 ![](docs/pict11.PNG)